 I am a writer, director and producer living in Sheffield with a heavy focus on LGBTQ themes and contemporary social issues.
 I’m a BAFTA shortlisted and three-time Screen Yorkshire commissioned filmmaker, and have had films play both nationally and internationally.

-My first feature film, the guerrilla-made, DAS, WAS GESCHEHEN WIRD (THAT WHICH COMES TO PASS), will be available to watch in 2021.
+My first feature film, the guerrilla-made, DAS, WAS GESCHEHEN WIRD (THAT WHICH COMES TO PASS), will be available to watch soon.